‘I don’t want to come back to the Capitol’: Raskin recounts his own family’s terror on Jan. 6

 “I felt a sense of being lifted up from the agony,” he said, although the feeling wouldn’t last.

-Tabitha, 24, and Hank watched Raskin deliver his speech on the floor, as Raskin cited Lincoln’s 1838 Lyceum address, warning that threats to democracy come from within.
-Then they retreated to Hoyer’s office.
+Tabitha Raskin, 24, and Kronick — who is married to Raskin’s older daughter, Hannah — watched Raskin deliver his speech on the floor.
+Raskin, a constitutional law professor, cited Lincoln’s 1838 Lyceum address, warning that threats to democracy come from within.
+Then Tabitha Raskin and Kronick retreated to Hoyer’s office.

 And then they heard the mob.